abhityakrishnaraj/CS225-Final-Project/DEVELOPMENT.md

 creation of the algorithm and the importation of data but they were resolved in the group

 meeting.
 Also had the mid- point presentation this week that went ok.

+Week of December 6

+● The group was separated into two teams to work on the Algorithm part and Graphing part of the code.
+Algorithm part takes in user input and generates a shortest path consisting of a list of city names.
+Graphing part takes in the list of cities and generates 1.
+A png file for final minimum 2.
+A gif indicating how the path develops.

+● Combine code from two parts explained above

+● Make presentation